hhalim/Shift/README.md

 - Open source and free - including commercial use.
 - Reliable and durable background and long running jobs.
 - Out of band processing of long running jobs.
-- Ability to stop, reset, and restart long running jobs.
+- Ability to pause, stop, reset, and restart long running jobs.
 - Auto removal of older jobs.
 - Scale out with multiple Shift servers to run large number of jobs.
 - Multiple choices of persistent storage: Redis, MongoDB, Microsoft SQL server, or Azure DocumentDB.